- The canal offers potential for further redevelopment and regeneration of Droylsden town centre.

 - There is potential for water sports facilities adjacent to existing sports centre north of Droylsden.

 - The canal opens up a green corridor for walkers and cyclists between Droylsden and Daisy Nook and also from Littlemoss, through Droylsden and on towards Manchester.

-- There will be the opportunity to improve the alignment of the hazardous Newmarket Road/Stannybrook Road junction.
+- There would be the opportunity to improve the alignment of the hazardous Newmarket Road/Stannybrook Road junction.

-- There is the opportunity to expand facilities at Daisy Nook Country Park with improved car parking and new visitor centre.
+- There would be the opportunity to expand facilities at Daisy Nook Country Park with improved car parking and new visitor centre.

-- The canal offers potential for enhancing the redevelopment and regeneration of former Hollinwood gas works site and A62 area.
+- Preservation of the canal route offers potential for enhancing the redevelopment and regeneration of former Hollinwood gas works site and A62 area.

-- The canal opens up a green corridor for walkers and cyclists between Hollinwood and Daisy Nook.
+- Preservation of the canal route would open up a green corridor for walkers and cyclists between Hollinwood and Daisy Nook.

 - Restored canals have been shown to add value to the properties in the area.

 - The most significant obstacle to the restoration of the canal is the M60 motorway, which crosses the line of the canal twice between Droylsden and Hollinwood.
 North of Littlemoss there is almost enough height for an aqueduct to be constructed.
 Coal workings have caused the land here to subside by over a metre.
 The motorway is on an incline here and a small diversion of the canal and the raising of the canal to its original level should create sufficient clearance over the motorway.